alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Rentcpu action, uses payment to rent as many SYS tokens as possible as determined by market price and stake them for CPU for the benefit of receiver, after 30 days the rented core delegation of CPU will expire.
-At expiration, if balance is greater than or equal to loan_payment, loan_payment is taken out of loan balance and used to renew the loan.
-Otherwise, the loan is closed and user is refunded any remaining balance.
-Owner can fund or refund a loan at any time before its expiration.
-All loan expenses and refunds come out of or are added to owner's REX fund.
+Rentcpu is an action that uses payment to rent as many SYS tokens as possible as determind by market price and then stake them for CPU for the benefit of receiver, after 30 days the rented core delegation of CPU will expire.
+At expiration, if balance is greater than or equal to loan_payment is taken out of loan balance and used for renewing the loan.
+Or else, the loan is concluded and the user is refunded any balance remaining.
+The owner can fund or refund a loan any time before it expires.
+All loan expenses and refunds come out of or are added to the owners REX fund.

 Parameter Name | Description
 --- | ---